-Amateur to IM by Jonathon Hawkins (IM John Bartholomew)
+Amateur to IM by Jonathan Hawkins (IM John Bartholomew)

 Lessons with a Grandmaster by Boris Gulko and Joel Sneed (GM Rafael Leitão)

-The Seven Deadly Chess Sins by Jonathon Rowson (GM Alex Colovic and IM John Bartholomew)
+The Seven Deadly Chess Sins by Jonathan Rowson (GM Alex Colovic and IM John Bartholomew)

 With The Seven Deadly Chess Sins, Rowson investigates in a fascinating way why players lose games.
 As IM John Bartholomew notes, “GM Jonathan Rowson delves in to the psychological side of chess.
 Fascinating.”